ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 Make sure that the EC2 key you specify belongs in the region you specify, or else EMR won't be able to find the key. **It's strongly recommended that you choose the same Amazon region as your S3 buckets are located in.**

+Since 6th April 2015, all new Elastic MapReduce users have been required to use IAM roles with EMR.
+You can leave the two `..._role` fields as they are, however you must first create these default EMR roles using the AWS Command Line Interface ([installation-instructions] [http://docs.aws.amazon.com/cli/latest/userguide/installing.html]), like so:

+    $ aws emr create-default-roles

 Additionally, fill in **one** of these two:

 *  `placement`, which is the Amazon EC2 region **and** availability zone